digdilem/taskpony/README.md

 Change to the directory you put your `docker-compose.yml`

-Check the compose file with that of the new version and overwrite it if it's changed, then:
+Cmpare the compose file with that of the new version to see if there are any changes required.

 ```
 docker compose down